1.1 These procedures take effect on June 1, 2013.

 - Office of the Commissioner of Official Languages;

 - Offices of the Information and Privacy Commissioners of Canada; and

 - Office of the Public Sector Integrity Commissioner of Canada.

 2.3 The deputy heads of departments listed in paragraph 2.2 are solely responsible for monitoring and ensuring compliance with these procedures within their departments.
 They are also responsible for responding to cases of non-compliance in accordance with any Treasury Board instruments providing principles and guidance on managing compliance.

 3.1 Under the Communications Policy of the Government of Canada, departments are required to be innovative and up-to-date with new technologies.
 By enhancing electronic publishing, the Government of Canada is ensuring that its information is readily available and delivered to Canadians in a cost-effective manner.
 The Government also ensures that its publications, including audio recordings and videos, are preserved as part of Canada's documentary heritage and are easily accessible by using emerging technologies and traditional methods.

 3.2 These procedures support the Communications Policy of the Government of Canada.
-They describe key requirements for senior managers and heads of communications, and the roles of Library and Archives Canada as well as the Publishing and Depository Services Directorate and the Communications Procurement Directorate in Public Works and Government Services Canada.
+They describe key requirements for senior managers and heads of communications, and the roles of Library and Archives Canada as well as the Publishing and Depository Services Directorate and the Communications Procurement Directorate in Public Services and Procurement Canada.